-A website navigation may seem like an easy and intuitive thing for stakeholders to piece together at the outset of a website redesign, but a carefully considered navigation — validated through UX tools like tree testing — will guarantee that site content will be accessible.
+Website navigation may seem like an easy and intuitive thing for stakeholders to piece together at the outset of a website redesign, but carefully considered navigation — validated through UX tools like tree testing — will guarantee that site content will be accessible.

-Neither approach is inherently better than the other, because while it helps to have a plan in place for content, the ultimate test of whether your website’s navigation works is if a visitor can easily find information.
-Surprisingly, someone might be able to locate information on a website where content was never planned for, but have difficulty finding something in a navigation decided on by stakeholders who aren’t thinking about how visitors naturally seek out content.
+Both approaches have challenges.
+While it helps to put a plan in place for content, the ultimate test of whether your website’s navigation works is if visitors can easily find information.
+Surprisingly, someone might be able to locate information where content was never planned for, but have difficulty finding something in a navigation decided on by stakeholders who aren’t thinking about how visitors naturally seek out content.

 With either approach, during a redesign, the best way to determine the right site navigation before you start interface design is to conduct user tests.
 There are a number of ways to do this, but in this post we’ll be focusing on tree testing.

 Tree testing is a task-based way to measure how well users can find items on a website or digital product.
 Website developers, designers, content strategists, digital strategists, UX researchers, and planners can all benefit from using tree testing to validate (or refute) hypotheses about the “right” information architecture.
 The results will identify high fail and success points.
 Using this information, you can isolate possible improper labeling and poor categorization.